frconor-ebook/meditations/_posts/2025-04-01-the-eternal-high-priest.md

 In this way, all of them, offering their lives and their work through the Mass, make daily atonement for the sins of the world.

-The document of the Council about priests, *Presbyterorum ordinis,* said that priests and bishops have been expressly called by God, "not in order that they should be separated from the people or from any man, but that they should be completely consecrated to the task 'for which God chooses them' (cf. Acts 13:2).
+The document of the Council about priests, *Presbyterorum ordinis,* said that priests and bishops have been expressly called by God, "not in order that they should be separated from the people or from any man, but that they should be completely consecrated to the task 'for which God chooses them' (*cf*.
+Acts 13:2).

 "They could not be the servants of Christ unless they were witnesses to, and dispensers of, a life other than that of this earth.
-On the other hand, they would be powerless to serve men if they remained aloof from their life and circumstances" (Vatican II, *Presbyterorum ordinis*, Point 3).
+On the other hand, they would be powerless to serve men if they remained aloof from their life and circumstances" (Vatican II, *Presbyterorum ordinis*, Point 3, December 7, 1965).

-The priest has been chosen from among men to be invested with a dignity that astounds even the angels, and then sent back to men to serve them in relation to God with a unique and special salvific mission.
+The priest has been chosen from among men to be invested with a dignity that astounds even the angels, and then sent back to men to serve them in relation to God with a unique and salvific mission.

 The priest repeatedly takes the place of Christ on earth: he has received Christ\'s power to forgive sins, he teaches men the way to heaven, and above all, he lends his hands and his voice to Christ in the most sublime moment of the Mass.